Page 1 of 2

 Ow.

 It's a good question, even if it was only meant as a gut-punch.
 Could be any number of reasons, right?
-Maybe she has to see the Nurse as well?
+Maybe she has to see the nurse as well?
 Maybe her room is- no, wait, the girls' dorms are the other way.
 Finding something funny to say in response would be a lot easier if she wasn't looking at me like that; like I'm stupid.

 Molly stops abruptly, and I turn around to find her standing still in the middle of the sidewalk, looking at me with an eyebrow raised.